phax/ph-dirindex-maven-plugin/README.md

 # News and noteworthy

+* v4.0.3 - 2025-02-05
+   * If the property `sourceChildrenOnly` is used, the root path is not contained in the output.
+See [#8](https://github.com/phax/ph-dirindex-maven-plugin/issues/8) - thx @reda-alaoui
 * v4.0.2 - 2025-02-04
    * Added new configuration property `sourceChildrenOnly` to omit the root directory from listing.
 See [#6](https://github.com/phax/ph-dirindex-maven-plugin/issues/6) - thx @reda-alaoui
    * Added new configuration property `outputFormat` to be able to create different outputs.
 See [#7](https://github.com/phax/ph-dirindex-maven-plugin/issues/7) - thx @reda-alaoui